TheHamester/azzys-silly-trinkets/README.md

 Azzy's Silly Trinkets (AST) is a Balatro modification which adds silly miscallaeneous content to the game.
 Mostly serves as a playground for me to experiment and get more acquainted with Balatro modding.Can't guarantee the content is balanced or won't crash the game, but I try my best!

+## Installation

+1. Azzy's Silly Trinkets requires [Steamodded](https://github.com/Steamodded/smods).
+Follow the instructions to install it if you haven't already.
+2. Download latest release from this repository
+3. Put unzipped folder into your Balatro mods folder.
+4. Enjoy!

 ## Changelog

 ### Update 1.0.1